ROrodrigp/Election_Analysis/README.md

 # Election Analysis

-## Project Overview
+## Overview of Election Audit
 A Colorado Board of Elections employee has given the following tasks to complete the election audit of a recent local congressional election.
+We will use Python language code for this analysis.

 1. Calculate the total number of votes cast
 2. Get a complete list of counties which participate in the election